michiel-schoofs/Bachelorproef/Notes/Ipfs.md

 - To identify a node ipfs also uses multibased adressing: /ipformat/ip/protocol/port/ipfs/CID

 - Sensitive text document: We use private, public key encryption.
 Use PGP

+## CID

+There are many hashing algorithms, we use sha2-256 in IPFS by default.
+Algorithms can break so a CID makes sure we can change the algorithm.
+That's why we use a self describing hash also called a multihash.
+Basic Multihash:

+<algorithm number><hash-length><hash>

+For version 0 the string representation is just a <IPLD -> dag-pb>base58btc(<multihash>)

+However there are many ways to encode a file for example CBOR or JSON.
+To avoid these problems we  also include the encoding type in the CID.
+IPLD codex:

+<dag-pb><algorithm number><hash-length><hash>

+This leads to two versions of CID:

+<version-number-cid><dag-pb><algorithm number><hash-length><hash>

+However using a binary encoding to display the CID leads to a giant string of binary numbers so we need to encode the CID to a string but what encoding do we use to do that?

+Multibase so the first symbol is the identifier for the encoding:

+b... -> base 32 encoded

+So to wrap it together:

+<cid-version><ipld-format><multihash>

+string representation:

+<base>base =( <cid-version><ipld-format><multihash> )

 ## Commands